Rockefeller Guest House: 1950s to 1970s

 The public was first invited to enter the house in 1954, when an exhibition of young artists' work was displayed to benefit MoMA's Junior Council.
 Afterward, the house became a popular destination among the public.
 The guest house was informally used as an extension of MoMA's operations, hosting parties as well as staff and trustee committees.
 The house was maintained by "a butler named Charles", who organized the MoMA's events.
 John Rockefeller III attended several of the parties and once stayed overnight with the couple's children, (Note: The couple's children were Jay, Hope, Sandra, and Alida.) even though he did not like modern art.
 John III came to express remorse over letting Blanchette spend so much time operating the guest house.
 The Rockefellers agreed to donate the guest house to MoMA in 1955.
 The house was donated by 1958, and the original furniture was donated to MoMA.
-Under MoMA's operation, the Rockefeller Guest House hosted events such as a selection from the collection of Walter Bareiss in 1958 and a showing of the Hames Thrall Soby collection in 1961.
+Under MoMA's operation, the Rockefeller Guest House hosted events such as a selection from the collection of Walter Bareiss in 1958 and a showing of the James Thrall Soby collection in 1961.

 In April 1962, MoMA agreed to sell the Rockefeller Guest House to Robert C. Leonhardt and his family for $100,000.
 The sale was not publicized until February 1964, when The New York Times reported that the Leonhardt family planned to move into the house in May.
 The completion of the Founders Room at MoMA's main campus had, by then, made the Rockefeller Guest House unnecessary for MoMA functions.
 The Leonhardt family used the guest house as a pied-à-terre, with their main house on Long Island.

 Robert Leonhardt died in 1971, and his wife Lee Sherrod wished to find a tenant for the house.
 The same year, Johnson and his partner David Whitney leased the house.
 Johnson and Whitney moved into the house the same year, residing there until 1979.
 Johnson repainted the walls from green to white, removed the original goat's hair curtains, and bought movable furniture.
 In addition, the couple put up contemporary works by artists like John Chamberlain, Roy Lichtenstein, and Frank Stella.
 Whitney's friend Andy Warhol described the couple's dwelling as being akin to "loft living".